Fiat Chrysler shares drop on U.S. diesel emissions probe

 The company said it "will defend itself vigorously, particularly against any claims that the company deliberately installed defeat devices to cheat U.S. emissions tests."

-The automaker said in a court filing late on Wednesday it was working closely with the EPA and California in a bid to win approval to sell 2017 diesels.
+The automaker said in a court filing late Wednesday it was working closely with EPA and California in a bid to win approval to sell 2017 diesels.

 FCA said testing is ongoing by regulators and it hopes to "install modified emissions software" without requiring any hardware changes to address regulators' concerns.